Negative-light/PUBLIC_VUALT/GABC SS-Our Authority Under Christ.md

 [^b3]: [[Col 2|Col 2:15]] - This  is a verse that highlights Christ's triumph and demonstration of his authority.

 ## Exercising Authority
 Ok so we have authority we have a position cool.
 But position only matters based on who you are under.
-In highschooler I became the First Officer of the local Trail Life toop.
-In that position i had authority and responabilty.
+In highschool I became the First Officer of the local Trail Life toop.
+In that position i had authority and reasonability.
 This being said the troop eventually closed.
 So do I still have that Authority, **NO**.
 Authority only matters from whom you get it from, as Christians this is from Jesus.
-Similar to how a police officer puts on a uniform we should put on the clothing of Christ to exercise our authoirty.
+Similar to how a police officer puts on a uniform we should put on the clothing of Christ to exercise our authority.

 ## Victory In Christ